QBI-Software/NEURON-tutorial/lessons/network.md

 + Cell type
 + Ion channel type
 + Receptor type
++ Synapse type
++ Networks

-as well as whole networks and synapses and more.
-Usually the code can viewed online and often models can be run directly on line using an embedded interpreter.
-When you find one you are really interested in, download and carefully follow the instructions for running the code.  *Be aware that differences in versions of c libraries may cause issues on some systems and errors may be difficult to fix.*
+Usually the code can be viewed online and often models can be run directly online using an embedded interpreter.
+When you find one you are really interested in, download and carefully follow the instructions for running the code (not everyone follows recommended conventions).  *Be aware that differences in versions of c libraries may cause issues on some systems and errors may be difficult to fix.*

 QBI has NEURON available on the HPC cluster but the NEURON community has also provided an online accessible HPC environment: [NeuroscienceGateway](https://www.nsgportal.org/software.html)